-I can’t tell you how many times I have eaten this 3 Bean Salad recipe for lunch in the last few months.
+Recipe for a Bean Salad – I can’t tell you how many times I have eaten this Recipe for a Bean Salad for lunch in the last few months.
 It’s such a super simple recipe that I almost didn’t even share it.
-But like my “Quickest, Healthiest and Easiest Blackberry Jam Recipe“, it’s too good (and too easy!) not to share.
+But like my Blackberry Jam Recipe, it’s too good (and too easy!) not to share.

-I tend to do clean versions of basic recipes, such as chili, Instant Pot Stroganoff, Potato Salad, etc. I don’t think I was always like this though.
+I tend to do clean versions of basic recipes, such as chili, Instant Pot Stroganoff, Potato Salad, and so on.
+I don’t think I was always like this though.
 In the past I tended to lean towards more complex recipes, but it was almost always with recipe-development for a book or the website in mind.
 The older I get, the more I realize simple can sometimes be best.
-Anyway, this 3 Bean Salad recipe definitely leans towards simple!
+Following this pattern, this Recipe for a Bean Salad definitely leans towards simple!

 Beans Once a Day

-If you have our Clean Cuisine nutrition book, have taken our free online 8-Week Challenge or read our article on the benefits of beans, you know we are BIG bean eaters.
+If you have our have taken our online 8-Week Challenge or read our article on the benefits of beans, you know we are BIG bean eaters.
 We’re so big on beans that we make it a point to eat one serving every single day.
-Nutrient-dense beans are one of the cleanest sources of detoxifying “clean” plant protein, they are incredibly filling and loaded with fiber.
+Nutrient-dense beans are one of the cleanest sources of detoxifying “clean” plant protein.
+They are also incredibly filling and loaded with fiber.

-And no, we don’t worry about the phytatesin beans.
+And no, we don’t worry about the phytates in beans.
 There are so many fad diet habits these days and one of the popular ones is to avoid foods containing phytates, including foods like beans and whole grains.
-It’s too much to get into in this blog post, but if you happen to avoid beans because you are worried about phytates, please be sure to read this article!
+It’s too much to get into in this blog post, but if you happen to avoid beans because you are worried about phytates, you’re actually missing out on a ton of potential health benefits!

-Want the absolute very best-tasting 3 bean salad recipe?
+Want the absolute very best-tasting Recipe for a Bean Salad?
 Then you’ll want to start with dried beans rather than canned.
-But I’ll be honest again, I don’t do that.
-I use canned beans.
+However, I have to be honest and say I don’t always make this decision myself.
+Most of the time, I use canned beans, simply for the convenience factor!

 Consider the Time Factor